Alalalalaki/Guide2EconRA/macOS/README.md

 ## Mac OS

-- Learn shell and command line tools.
+- Learning shell and command line tools can make life easier (though sometimes harder).
+- I find it helpful to organize your folder and files with some knowledge about the basic structure of Mac OS.
-- Use homebrew to install apps if possible.
+- It will be convenient to use homebrew to install command line tools and many apps if possible.

-## Recommended Apps
+## Some Apps I Find Useful

 - Alfred